gnosis/dex-services/pricegraph/README.md

 the `convert` script.
 It can be executed from the repository root:

 ```
-$ cargo run -p pricegraph-data --bin convert -- instance.json
+$ cargo run -p pricegraph-data --bin convert -- instance.json 123456789
 [2020-08-10T11:18:32Z INFO  convert] encoding 13766 orders from `target/instance.json`
 ```

-This will add a new `orderbook-$BATCH_ID.hex` file to the `data` directory where `$BATCH_ID` corresponds to the batch ID specified in the instance file.
+This will add a new `orderbook-$BATCH_ID.hex` file to the `data` directory where `$BATCH_ID` corresponds to the batch ID specified on the command line (here `orderbook-123456789.hex`.
 Again, the orderbook will be converted in the same permissive hex format.

 ### Adding Test Data